Important Information for Music Majors

 The first time a recital is rescheduled (more than 30 days in advance) there is no charge.
 For every reschedule following the first, a rescheduling fee will be applied.
 If students cancel a recital less than one month prior to the scheduled recital date, the recital fee will be forfeited.
 If it is rescheduled, a new recital fee must be paid.

-The student lounge, Rm.
-140, or the Rotunda, is available for receptions following recitals if the student wishes to have one.
+The student lounge or the Rotunda are available for receptions following recitals if the student wishes to have one.
 Set-up/cleanup, supplies, refreshments, etc. are the responsibility of the student.
-Additional cleaning fees that have been charged to the department, due to not properly cleaning up after a recital reception will be charged to the student(s) who had scheduled the recital reception.
+Additional cleaning fees that have been charged to the department, due to inadequate cleaning up after a recital reception will be charged to the student(s) who had scheduled the recital reception.

 - All concerts and recitals are recorded.
 Students giving a recital are provided a download link.